Nissan 300ZX: Design

 The Z32 was designed by Isao Sono and Toshio Yamashita, approved in final form by Nissan management on October 1, 1986.
 The body was wider with a rounder profile and fewer hard edges.
-It had a marginally increased coefficient of drag of 0.31 compared to the Z31's 0.30.
+It had a marginally increased coefficient of drag of 0.31, compared to the Z31's 0.30.
 Nissan utilized the Cray-2 supercomputer to design the new Z32 with a form of CAD software making it one of the first production cars to utilize this tool.

 Like previous generations, Nissan offered a 4-seater (2+2) model with the Z32.
 All Z32s initially featured T-tops as standard.
 A hardtop model was available in North America, only in non-turbo models, and in Japan was available along with an extremely rare Twin Turbo model (Japan-only).
-All "Slicktops" were 2 seaters (2+0).
+All "Slicktops" were 2 seaters (2+0), unlike its predecessor.

 In 1992, a 2-seat convertible version (produced by ASC) was introduced for the first time, in response to aftermarket conversions.
+The same year, ASC also presented a 300ZX Spyder Concept - a version with a retractable hardtop on a LWB (2+2) - which they only built one example of.